 Back in 2018, I did a post on adverbs that I need to expand on.
 I talked before about how writers should use adverbs sparingly.
-But I didn't talk about good vs bad adverbs.
+But I didn't talk about good vs. bad adverbs.
 Bad adverbs are like smiled happily.
-Or fiercely killed him.
+Or fiercely killed them.
 Or softly whispered.
-Readers can already tell she’s happy because she’s … Continue reading Good vs bad adverbs
+Readers can already tell they’re happy because they’re … Continue reading Good vs. bad adverbs

 Welcome to First Lines Given!
 If that sentence confuses you, here's a link to where I explain what this is.
 Today's first line is by Dea Jones!
 She said: This one could go in many different directions.
 I decided to take an older approach to it though.
 Here's the result: A cold Spam sandwich and … Continue reading First lines given – #5